 Multi-instrumentalist and percussion-based community builder Shamou brings to UNC Charlotte the diverse experiences of a successful career.
 Beginning as a ballet dancer in his native Iran, he merged his dance expertise with musicianship to forge an exciting path, composing and performing electronic scores for renowned choreographers from across the globe.
 Since coming to the United States, his activities have ranged from composing, performing, and teaching at the internationally-known Bates Dance Festival in Maine to playing drums at Las Vegas raves.

 Among his collaborators is Department of Theatre Assistant Professor CarlosAlexis Cruz.
 Shamou has worked with Cruz to develop Picaro, a physical theatre piece for which Shamou created the score and in which he performs as a foil to Cruz, combining acrobatics, comedy, and masks.
-Over the past year, Cruz and Shamou have workshopped Picaro in Charlotte, San Francisco, Mexico City, and the Baryshnikov Arts Center in New York City.
-An exploration of a young Guatemalan boy’s migration to the U.S., Picaro premieres at Children’s Theatre of Charlotte in April 2019, with future plans to perform in Mazatlan Mexico, and at the US/Mexico border and beyond.
+Cruz and Shamou workshopped Picaro in Charlotte, San Francisco, Mexico City, and the Baryshnikov Arts Center in New York City.
+An exploration of a young Guatemalan boy’s migration to the U.S., Picaro premiered at Children’s Theatre of Charlotte in April 2019, with future plans to perform in Mazatlan, Mexico, and at the US/Mexico border and beyond.

 One of Shamou’s passions is teaching drumming and using drumming to form community, something he does with his World Drumming course, a collaborative offering of the departments of Music and Dance.
 He strongly believes that drumming "brings people of diverse backgrounds together, cultivating community through active collaboration and teamwork."